lit/lit/dev-docs/design/how-lit-html-works.md

 ### 2.ii.
 Create

-The create phase is performed when rendering for the the first time to a specific container or Part.
+The create phase is performed only when rendering for **the first time to a specific Part**.

-In the `lit-html` source code this phase is the instantiating and cloning of a `TemplateInstance`.
+In the `lit-html` source code this phase is the [instantiating and cloning](https://github.com/lit/lit/blob/64fb960246e8f1eae982c2f09fca9759001756af/packages/lit-html/src/lit-html.ts#L1534-L1535) of a `TemplateInstance`.

-For the example this phase results in the DOM nodes being cloned into a `fragment`, ready to be inserted in the document, and a list of `Parts` that can be updated to set the dynamic JavaScript values in that fragment.
+For the example, this phase results in the DOM nodes being cloned into a `fragment`, ready to be inserted in the document, and a list of `Parts` that can be updated by the next phase to set the dynamic JavaScript values in that fragment.

 ```js
 const instance = new TemplateInstance(preparedTemplate);